Avi-Meshulam/Dodge/README.md

 Main Objects
 + MainPage
-	+ Hosts the app's command bar (opens by right click), splash image and Load/Save/Settings Canvas objects.
+	+ Hosts the app's splash image, command bar (opens by right click), and Load/Save/Settings Canvas objects.
 	+ Contains 2 grids: One for the game's board and one for indicators (timer and life counter).
 	+ Contains the "Game" object
 + Game